 - Creativity and a desire to become incorporated into the College community and activities.

-Compensation includes competitive salary; professional development funds; full College benefits package; furnished college apartment including: full utilities, free high-speed internet connection and basic cable and/or Direct TV; reserved parking space (permit is free).
+Compensation includes competitive salary; professional development funds; full college benefits package; furnished college apartment including: full utilities, free high-speed internet connection, basic cable and/or Direct TV; reserved parking space (permit is free).
 ACs are permitted to have a pet.

 The Residence Life Office at Davidson College consists of a team of competent professionals who are committed to student learning and care about students and each other.
-The staff includes an Associate Dean / Director, Associate Director, Assistant Director, Housing Operations Coordinator, Facilities and Budget Coordinator, three Area Coordinators, and Office Manager and roughly 66 student staff members.
+The staff includes an Assistant Dean / Director, Associate Director, Assistant Director, Housing Operations Coordinator, Facilities and Budget Coordinator, three Area Coordinators, and roughly 70 student staff members.
 The Area Coordinator position reports to the Associate Director of Residence Life and is an integral part of the RLO team called upon to assist in all areas of the program.
 Hours are non-traditional and some weekend work is required.

 Founded by Presbyterians in 1837, Davidson College is a private, coeducational, selective liberal arts college with an enrollment of 1,950 students and a four-year on-campus residency requirement.
 Admission is highly selective, focusing on the challenge of the high school curriculum.
 The first-year to sophomore retention rate is 95% and the students with abroad experience by graduation is 76%.
 Students of Color make up 25% of the student body.
 International students make up 5.9% of the student body.
 About 65% of Davidson students are affiliated with a fraternity, sorority, or a women’s eating house (local sorority).
 Davidson College’s has an Honor Code which serves as a central philosophy to campus life, ensuring academic integrity and providing the foundation for the open environment in which Davidson students live and study.
 Nearly one quarter of Davidson students compete in Division I athletics and 80% of Davidson students study or work internationally during their Davidson career.
 Davidson College uses a need-blind admission process and a commitment to meet 100% of demonstrated financial need of accepted students through a combination of grants and campus employment without relying on loans to sustain a diverse academic community.
 The campus is 450 acres with 60 buildings (18 residence halls), plus 106 acres on Lake Norman offering water sports.